notaustens/MDT-Configuration-Guide/README.md

 In order to deploy Windows 10 with MDT successfully, you need drivers for the boot images and for the operating system itself.
 This section will show you how to add drivers for the boot image and operating system by using a few specific system types as examples.

 ```
-For boot images, you need to have storage and network drivers; for the operating system, you need to have the full suite of drivers.You should only add drivers to the Windows PE images if the default drivers don't work.
+For boot images, you need to have storage and network drivers; for the operating system, you need to have the full suite of drivers.
+You should only add drivers to the Windows PE images if the default drivers don't work.
 Adding drivers that are not necessary will only make the boot image larger and potentially delay the download time.
 ```

 ### Create the driver source structure in the file system